Allium/WithoutHeadOrFoot/_posts/2016-03-21-Reflexions-on-Light.md

 By comparison, our marks on the visible world present an air of indelibility, a comforting stasis.
 And this is why the majority of people record information in the visual realm, including upon the page, and not in the auditory one.

 There are of course cultures whose memories and oral traditions have withstood the atrophy of industrial civilisation.
-There's an Egyptian myth where the god Thoth visits the pharaoh bearing gifts for humanity.
+In an Egyptian myth,  the god Thoth visites the pharaoh bearing gifts for humanity.
 "Here is the calendar," he says "to facilitate the planning of the harvest.
 And here is arithmetic, for the managing of commerce and for astronomical calculations.", and so on.
 The pharaoh is visibly delighted with each of these new inventions.
 "And finally," says Thoth, "I give you *writing*, as an aid to memory.".
 But wise old pharaoh cuts in: "You are wrong!
 This will be the *undoing* of memory -- for who will have to remember anything once it is possible to write it down?".

 (This tale echoes current debates about the externalisation of memory (and cognition in general), as consumer photography, the Web, and personal communication technologies become incresingly integrated as extensions of our individual selves.
 But I digress.)